 Music at Caldecott Primary School

-Key Stage 1 Music events
+Key Stage 1 Music

-Key Stage 2 Music events
+Key Stage 2 Music

-Continuing our commitment to introducing all children to playing an instrument, Y3s in Owls and Falcons classes each had a three terms of free taster lessons in playing the violin.
+Continuing our commitment to introducing all children to playing an instrument, Y3s in Owls and Falcons classes each have three terms of free taster lessons in playing the violin.
 Any parent or carer of a Y4 pupil who would like to continue learning violin this year should register their interest on the OCMS website.